bitmovin/bitmovin-player-react-native/README.md

 #### Accessing native `Player` instances

-When you instantiate a player with `usePlayer` or `new Player()` from javascript, you're actually either creating a new `Player` instance in the native side (see SDKs docs for more info) or referencing an existing one.
+When you instantiate a player with `usePlayer` or `new Player()` from javascript, you're actually either creating a new `Player` instance in the native side (see [SDKs docs](https://bitmovin.com/docs/player/sdks) for more info) or referencing an existing one.

-So it means that a player with the same `nativeId` in two different parts of the code is referencing the same in-memory instance under-the-hood.
+So it means that a player with the same `nativeId` in two different parts of the code is referencing the same in-memory instance internally.

 **Example**